kiliantscherny/Fun-With-LEGO-data/README.md

    - Create a data pipeline for processing the different data sources
    - Clean, test, and document the data to increase its usefulness for analytics
 4. **Visualize (`V`): Looker Studio**
-   - Connect it to the BigQuery project
+   - Connect Looker Studio to the BigQuery project
    - Build a dashboard to visualize the data